 Obviously I have the utmost respect for Boris, but beyond that, I believe, I BELIEVE, I BELIEVE that artists and makers can send a message with their work.
 Indeed, some of the most famous artworks of history resonate with political and social messages.

 In this post, Boris Bally shares his experience putting together a show with a theme about gun violence.
 It is always enlightening to hear from the voice of experience.
 Boris enlightens all of us about the challenges of an invitational and juried show, the lessons learned from organizing an exhibition, finding exhibition locations, and mistakes made along the way.

 Putting together a show is in itself a noble effort and a time intensive commitment powered by passion.
-Now Boris is trying to raise funds through Kickstarter for a print catalog for the show.
+Boris raised funds through Kickstarter for a print catalog for the show.
 A Kickstarter campaign is kind of like a Sisyphus challenge -- it seems endless and always requiring more effort.
 There are many successfully funded projects, but it requires a great deal of support.
 Boris tells more about this too.

-Can you make a small contribution for the catalog and the influential voice of artists and makers speaking out about a politically hot topic?
+Thank you to everyone who made a contribution for the catalog and the influential voice of artists and makers speaking out about a politically hot topic.
 A dollar or five dollars may show the power of the arts to speak up about a life threatening issue.
 If you can afford it, a larger donation gets a Kickstarter reward (left), but every dollar counts.

 Below my questions are in red bold followed by Boris Bally's responses.
 Included in this post are a selection of artworks to be exhibited in Imagine, Peace Now.

 What have you learned from organizing this show?